 utm_term= This one is less often used and not required.
 It’s primarily for PPC campaigns to see which keyword brought in the session.

-How to build a UTM tag
+How to Build a UTM Tag

 There are SO many ways to build a UTM tag, and there’s no definitive right or wrong way to do so (with the exception of a few different formatting rules).
-This is what has worked well for us at Flywheel over the years, and hopefully, it sparks some inspiration for yourself!

-Start with strategy
+Start with Strategy

 First and foremost, before rolling up your sleeves and whipping up tags for all of your links, take a step back and ask yourself a few questions to begin framing your strategy.
 These questions will help you to think critically about what you need in the end result so you can make the decision later on how to strategically use parameter elements.

-- Where’s the traffic coming from?
+• Where’s the traffic coming from?

-- How is it coming to me?
+• How is it coming to me?

-- Why is it coming?
+• Why is it coming?

-Define your parameters
+Define your Parameters

 Campaigns